CodeShayk/Schemio/README.md

 ## Concept
 ### What is Schemio?
-`Schemio` is a data aggregation framework that allows
+`Schemio` is a data aggregation framework that
-- Fetching aggregated data from heterogeneous storages.
-You could combine queries targetting different data stores to return aggregated data entity.
+- allows fetching `aggregated data` from `heterogeneous` data storages.
+You could combine queries targetting different data platforms (example.
+SQL, API, Cache) to return an aggregated data entity.
-- Conditionally fetching only parts of a large data entity.
-You may retrieve an entity with sections of its object graph populated with data depending on the context of the fetch.
+- allows `conditionally` fetching only `parts` of the data entity.
+You could retrieve an entity with some sections of its `object graph` populated depending on the context passed with the request.

 ### When to use Schemio?
 Schemio is perfect fit for many use cases.
-Few examples that require the service tier to dynamically fetch aggregated data for high performance, availability and scalability are
+Few examples that require the service tier to dynamically fetch aggregated data with high performance, availability and scalability are
 > - Aggregated APIs
-> - Reporting
+> - Data Reporting
 > - Document Generation (with templated data)
 > - Content Management Systems
 > - Many more